Policy last updated

 Policy

-The purpose of this policy is to support public health objectives and ensure there is no or use of e-cigarettes (commonly known as 'vaping') on school premises (buildings and grounds), within 4 metres of school entrances or at school sanctioned events held off-premises.
+The purpose of this policy is to support public health objectives and ensure there is no smoking or use of (vaping) on school premises (buildings and grounds), within 4 metres of school entrances or at school sanctioned events held off-premises.

 Summary

-- In Victoria, a person must not smoke or use e-cigarettes on school premises or within 4 metres of any pedestrian access point to school premises.
+- In Victoria, a person must not smoke or vape on school premises or within 4 metres of any pedestrian access point to school premises.

 - Cigarettes and e-cigarettes cannot be sold to people under 18 years of age.

-- Smoking and vaping are also not permitted during school events and excursions held off school premises.
+- Smoking and vaping are not permitted during school events and excursions held off school premises.

 Details